coreos/docs/launching-containers/building/getting-started-with-docker/index.md

 ## Docker CLI Basics

 Docker has a [straightforward CLI](http://docs.docker.io/en/latest/reference/commandline/) that allows you to do almost everything you could want to a container.
 All of these commands use the image id (ex. be29975e0098), the image name (ex. myusername/webapp) and the container id (ex.
-72d468f455ea) interchangably depending on the operation you are trying to do.
+72d468f455ea) interchangeably depending on the operation you are trying to do.
 This is confusing at first, so pay special attention to what you're using.

 ## Launching a Container